Visualization and GraphicsInteractionDept ICSFaculty of ScienceUU

 2. Recent research: You will implement a recent research paper in a ray tracing-based renderer.
 You are free to choose your specific focus from a list of suggested papers.

 For both practical assignments you may start from a template or an existing open-source renderer.
 One possible C++ template is available on GitHub.
 Other good open-source renderers include PBRT (C++) or Mitsuba (C++ core with Python bindings).
-Other interesting renderers: Lighthouse 2, VoxelWorld template.
+At your own risk, you may use other open-source renderers or even a renderer that you've implemented yourself previously.

-Implementing a renderer from scratch is also allowed, but it's a considerable effort that will not contribute towards the grade.
-It will take precious time away from the graded parts of the assignment.
+Please don't waste your time implementing a renderer from scratch during the assignment.
+That would be a considerable effort that would not contribute towards the grade.
+It would take precious time away from the graded parts of the assignment.

 Grading